Sling TV · Principal Product Designer · 2014–2015

 Sling devices — smartphone, Roku, Fire TV, Xbox controller

-The device ecosystem.
+The device spread.
 Sling's multi-device reality — smartphone, Roku remote, Fire TV remote, and Xbox controller.
 Every input model required distinct design consideration.

 Outcomes